Gerbil Tunnels for Gerbils

 Gerbils are prey animals that do not like their enclosure to be too open.
 They like to walk around in the enclosure sheltered , so that they do not have to worry about being grabbed from above by a predator .
 The feeling of safety gives the animals peace and will also ensure that they become tame and accustomed to their surroundings more quickly.

 Gerbils love tunnels with multiple entrances and exits, bends and different levels.
 That is also the reason why they seem to dig everywhere in the enclosure and everything is messed up in no time!
-A spacious enclosure and a thick layer of substrate stimulates their curiosity and gives them the opportunity to explore their territory.
-You can give the Gerbils a thick layer of diggable substrate or connect multiple tunnels and suitable tubes together to create an extensive tunnel system.
-The Rodipet Outdoor are very suitable for this or our gnaw-proof Bamboo tubes.
+A spacious enclosure and a thick layer of bedding stimulates their curiosity and gives them the opportunity to explore their territory.
+You can give the Gerbils a thick layer of diggable bedding or connect several tunnels and suitable tubes together to create an extensive tunnel system.

 What types of Gerbil tunnels are there?